 How should I organise and record my homework?

-The vast majority of students prefer to use our online platform Insight to manage learning outside the classroom.
-All homework is set using Insight so you and parents can easily see what has been set and access any necessary resources.
-If you need extra support with organisation or if access to Insight is difficult, please speak to your teacher, tutor or learning mentor.
-Don’t forget we also provide a homework club after school from Monday to Thursday and our school library is open at break and lunch with access to IT facilities.
-If you have any problems, please email the helpline email@example.com.
+The vast majority of students prefer to use online platforms to manage learning outside the classroom.
+All homework is set using our student portal Bromcom so you and parents can easily see what has been set and access any necessary resources.
+If you need extra support with organisation or if access to Bromcom is difficult, please speak to your teacher, tutor or learning mentor.

 As a school, we are totally committed to ensuring our school community is a safe place to learn and work in we take our responsibility to protect and safeguard your welfare extremely seriously.
 We will listen to and take your concerns seriously and have a number of specialist staff who work to support you.
 These include our Heads of House, Learning Mentors, Inclusion Team and school nurse.
 If you are worried about anything, you may feel more comfortable speaking to your tutor, learning mentor or Head of House, but any member of staff is there to help.